 Headaches?
 Joint pain?
 We can help

 TMJ Disorder refers to problems that occur in the temporomandibular joint – this is the joint that hinges your lower jaw to the temporal bone of your skull.
 Jaw joint pain, clicking or popping of the joint and headaches are symptoms of a TMJ disorder.
-Dr. Weiner has 25 years of experience in treating TMJ disorders and has successfully treated hundreds of cases.

 Headache relief with computerized neuromuscular dentistry